kevinjone25/Cleantool/README.md

 # Cleantool
-use to clean windows trash
+use to clean windows trash on downloads and desktop